How to Get Rid of Termites

 Tips for Getting Rid of Termites

-- The best way to get rid of termites is to prevent an infestation from ever happening.
-Homeowners should regularly take steps to prevent termites, such as regulating the amount of moisture in the house.
+- The best method for getting rid of termites is to prevent an infestation from ever happening.
+Homeowners can regularly take steps to prevent termites, such as regulating the amount of moisture in the house.

-- Once the initial extermination is completed, homeowners should continue to treat their homes for termites on a regular basis.
+- Once the initial extermination is completed, homeowners will need to continue to treat their homes for termites on a regular basis.

-- Whenever using hazardous chemicals, wear proper safety goggles and masks.
+- Whenever using hazardous chemicals, wear proper personal protective equipment, such as safety goggles, a mask, and gloves.

 STEP 1: Determine the type of termite infestation.

-The first step for any homeowner who believes they have a termite infestation is to look for the signs.
-Examine sagging floors, holes in woodwork, and any hollow parts in the home’s foundation.
+The first step for homeowners who believe they have termites is to look for the signs of a termite infestation.
+They’ll want to examine sagging floors, holes in woodwork, and any hollow parts in the home’s foundation.
 If the wood falls apart easily, this could be a sign of a termite problem.

-Homeowners will also need to determine what type of termite is infesting their house.
-The most common varieties are subterranean, drywood, and dampwood.
+Homeowners will also need to determine what variety of termite is infesting their house.
+The most common types of termites are subterranean, drywood, and dampwood.
+Other common varieties, such as conehead and Formosan, fall under these categories.
 Subterranean termites are found anywhere in the United States and thrive in both soil and wood.
 Drywood termites are primarily in coastal states such as California, Texas, Louisiana, and Florida and live solely in wood.
 Dampwood termites live in the West and Pacific Northwest but are occasionally found in Florida.
+According to Steven Dupuy, technical service manager and termite expert at Rentokil Terminix, “Different species cause different damage.
+Drywood termites have smaller colonies— up to 700 termites—so they do less damage.
+This species of termites doesn’t need ground contact and can swarm into a building to start a new colony.
+Formosan termites can have 7 million termites in a colony and can do a lot more damage in a shorter period of time.”

 STEP 2: Eradicate subterranean termites with termiticide barriers, termite baits, and beneficial nematodes.